 Below is a replica of what component #2 will look like:

 For a fruit processing facility, in particular, our national government has long mulled plans for installing one in our area since the 60s, and lately in 2012 as said here, because there is a grave need for such a facility here.
 But now that this will never come to pass, we have to take up the challenge and get one in place ourselves.

 Technical assistance on installing the whole plant; building market linkages, and advice on specific crop systems will come from TechoServe, SolarlabSU.com, Partners in Food Solutions, AfrII, Natural Resources Institute UK, & specialized entities like Alvan Blanch.

 a). from a Global Goals point of view:

 Setting up this plant will address SDG 1 (No Poverty) and SDG 9 (Industry, Innovation and Infrastructure), while the collaborative process that we are seeking to help us establish this plant is SDG 17 (Partnerships for the Goals).
 And, as food loss in a poor region like ours means both a missed income and food insecurity, this plant will also contribute toward SDG 2 (Zero Hunger).

 Through job creation, the plant will directly contribute towards SDG 8 (Decent Work & Economic Growth).
-Lastly, by creating markets for more than one type of crop, this plant shall enable poor farmers to diversify and earn supplemental incomes from various crops.
+Lastly, by creating markets for more than one type of crop, this plant shall enable rural farmers to diversify and earn supplemental incomes from various crops.

 What Makes Our Plant Unique?

-P.S. – for a few photos from our previous work with fellow poor smallholder farmers in our region, please see a presentation that we made before the UNDP Uganda Country Director, Ms. Almaz Gebru — and the entire UNDP Uganda team — back in 2017, in regard to the same plant that we are striving to establish.
+P.S. – for a few photos from our previous work with local farmers, please visit the UCF website, or take a look at a presentation that we made before the UNDP Uganda senior executive team back in 2017, in regard to the same plant that we are striving to establish.